Portsmouth Corporation Tramways

 A motorman at the controls of Tramcar No 82 — photo undated, but probably taken in the early 1930s.
 Photographer, M J O'Connor.
 With thanks to the National Tramway Museum.

-Tramcar No 84 captured in what is probably a depot — although the photo is undated, it was probably taken towards the end of tramway operation (i.e., circa 1936) and may have been taken to commemorate the closure of a line or even the entire system.
+Tramcar No 84 captured in what would appear to be a depot yard — although the photo is undated, it was probably taken towards the end of tramway operation (i.e., circa 1936) and may have been taken to commemorate the closure of a line or even the entire system.
 The man in the overcoat (left) is certainly a senior uniformed member of staff, probably an Inspector.

 An enlargement of the above photograph showing the motorman.
 A PSV drivers' licence badge is suspended from one of his jacket buttons; these were not required for tram driving, so he may well also have driven motorbuses, for which it was a legal requirement.